A striking collection of railway memorabilia is housed in the former Cottonvale Station building to be found at the SDSR Precinct.

 A lot of effort was put into sorting and storing the collection.
 When he retired from SDSR, work stopped on the museum for several years.

 Renewed Interest – In 2018 Lindsay Mills, and Michelle Morgan took over the task of sorting all the documentation inherited from QR.
 Work progressed slowly as it proved a gigantic task.

 In February 2019 Kevin Patterson took over the task of sorting and recording the numerous donated items.
 The Cottonvale Station building was renovated in 2018 by SDIEA trainees.
 In March stored items not used for display were removed.
-Two display boards retrieved from the goods shed were cut down to a better size and painted.

 The display items were sorted into categories and work started on putting the display items up for viewing.
 Work continued until November on the internal displays.

 An outdoor display was also planned.
 A short section of track being laid in front of Cottonvale Station and three items of rolling stock were brought from the goods shed and placed on the track

 In December the displays were almost complete.
 Track laying tools still needed to be displayed so these were mounted on the outside of the museum building for viewing.